flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Libyan Serpents:

+There are about 95 species of reptiles in the Sahara, consisting mainly of three types: lizards, snakes and tortoises.
+Although most of them are small creatures, the desert monitor lizard can reach up to 1.5 meters long.
+Unlike other vertebrates reptiles are cold-blooded and therefore are unable to produce their own heat.
+They live on insects and small mammals, and their thick skin helps them minimises water loss.
 There are about 400 species of snakes in Africa today, 90 of which are venomous.
 According to classical Greek sources the Sahara was infested with serpents, mythical and real, like those of the Libyan Gorgon Medusa.
 Libyan traditions state that snakes are harmless if they are left alone.
 For some reason, probably to do with the low temperature, snakes are completely timid and harmless between the months of October and February.
-The photo on the right shows a sand viper (about fifty centimetres long), which has a pair of horns just above the eyes.
-The trouble with the sand viper is that it is usually buried just under the surface of the sand; which means good desert boots are essential.
-The ancient Garamantes of Fezzan carried Neith's tattoos on their legs, just above the ankle, properly to protect from snake bites, which are a bit painful, but rarely fatal.
+The photo shows a sand viper (about fifty centimetres long), which has a pair of horns just above the eyes.
+The "trouble" with the sand viper is that it is usually buried just under the surface of the sand, which means good desert boots are essential.
+The ancient Garamantes of Fezzan carried Libyan Neith's tattoos on their legs, just above the ankle, properly to protect from snake bites, which can be a bit painful, but rarely fatal.

-Camping preparations should always take place in full day light and never at night.
-If you see snakes sneaking about, then learn to leave them alone and keep a safe distance from them, and remember to never corner a snake or a cobra as they might attack before you get a chance to react.
+However, be reminded that when travelling in the desert it is best to always wear thick leather boots and avoid disturbing stones and small rocks.
+If you have to turn some stones, like when camping, then beware of scorpions and serpents and never do it at night.
+Camping preparations should always be undertaken in full day light.
+If you see snakes "sneaking" about, then learn to live with them, leave them alone, keep a safe distance from them, and remember to never corner a snake or a cobra as they might attack before you get a chance to react.
+Respect nature if you seek the same respect for yourself!

 Pythons: